Astroua/TurbuStat/docs/tutorials/statistics/vcs_example.rst

 This appears to be a better fit!
 Also, note that the `low_cut` and `high_cut` parameters can be given in pixel or spectral frequency units.
 We estimated `low_cut` from the previous example, where the plot was already in spectral frequency units.

 Based on the power spectrum slope of :math:`-3.2\pm0.1` we found using the zeroth moment map (:ref:`Power Spectrum tutorial <pspec_tutorial>`), this data is in the *steep* regime, where density fluctuations do not dominate at any spectral scale.
-Using the asymptotic case from Fig. 2 in :ref:`Lazarian & Pogosyan 2006 <ref-lp06>`, the slopes should be close to :math:`-6 / m` at small scales and :math:`-2 / m` on large scales, where :math:`m` is the index of the velocity field.
+Using the asymptotic case from Fig. 2 in `Lazarian & Pogosyan 2006 <https://ui.adsabs.harvard.edu/#abs/2006ApJ...652.1348L/abstract>`_, the slopes should be close to :math:`-6 / m` at small scales and :math:`-2 / m` on large scales, where :math:`m` is the index of the velocity field.
 The second slope in the fit summary (`x2`) is defined *relative* to the first slope (`x1`).
 The true slopes can be accessed through:

     >>> vcs.slope  # doctest: +SKIP
     array([ -9.19479557, -21.58069847])